davidson16807/tectonics.cpp/src/view/README.md

 * element    a duple: (vertex, primitive), it is a specific usage of a vertex in a primitive
 * instance   a collection of primitives that are intended for reuse
 * uniform    aspects that do not vary over the course of a `draw()` call
-* model      the set of all graphics that are uniform
+* model      the uniform set of all graphics
-* view       the orientation of a camera that are uniform
+* view       the uniform orientation of a camera
-* projection aspects of perspective that are uniform
+* projection the uniform aspects of perspective
 * attribute  aspects that are not uniform, either across elements, vertices, or instances
 * static     something that is not intended to change once per frame
 * dynamic    something that is expected to change once per frame